meerens/shecodes-plus/README.md

 - X icon to clear search didn't appear on iphone

-  > 🍏 SOLVED by adding CSS snippet, solution found via [Stackoverflow > <input type=“search”> no longer shows cancel button (x) under iOS](https://stackoverflow.com/questions/35583503/input-type-search-no-longer-shows-cancel-button-x-under-ios) - Solution not supported on Firefox, see MDN for more context.
+  > 🍏📌 SOLVED by adding CSS snippet, solution found via [Stackoverflow > <input type=“search”> no longer shows cancel button (x) under iOS](https://stackoverflow.com/questions/35583503/input-type-search-no-longer-shows-cancel-button-x-under-ios) - Solution not supported on Firefox, see MDN for more context.
 [MDN Web Docs > ::-webkit-search-cancel-button](https://developer.mozilla.org/en-US/docs/Web/CSS/::-webkit-search-cancel-button)

 - When using the current location button after having performed a search, the name from the previous search stays in the search bar.
 How to reset?

-  > SOLVED by CSS snippet (see above)

 - "Current location" button not working on iPhone (search button performs as expected), works fine on laptop.

-- Add country code to city output

-### Weather Icons (API)
+### `Weather Icons (API)`

 - For current weather, fix aligment with text

-  > SOLVED by removing CSS padding and center aligning the row div in Bootstrap(([Stackflow > Vertical align center in Bootstrap](https://stackoverflow.com/questions/42252443/vertical-align-center-in-bootstrap))
+  > 🔚 SOLVED by removing CSS padding and center aligning the row div in Bootstrap(([Stackflow > Vertical align center in Bootstrap](https://stackoverflow.com/questions/42252443/vertical-align-center-in-bootstrap))

-- Alt text for icons to match description of weather condition

-### 5 Day Forecast

-PLANNING FOR WEEK 8

-- Add HTML and CSS for 5-day Forecast (using fake data) ✅
-- Create JS forecast template ✅
-- Add the API call to get the Forecast data
-- Replace dummy content with real data in JS

-### Graphics & Final Styling
+### `Graphics & Final Styling`

 - Create own weather icons (seperate set for day/night) > to match the [condition codes](https://openweathermap.org/weather-conditions#Weather-Condition-Codes-2). ‼ use PNG (2x) instead of SVG

-- Different background depending on time of day 💭

-- Revisit font hierarchy

-- Fix column alignment between current and forecast section
+- Update Bootstrap to be responsive
+  > Was able to find a workable solution after reading this blog ["How the Bootstrap 4 Grid works"](https://uxplanet.org/how-the-bootstrap-4-grid-works-a1b04703a3b7)